ClickUp vs Basecamp: Which Project Tool Fits Your Team? (2026)

 ClickUp

-ClickUp Brain is a paid add-on at $7/user/month, available only on paid plans.
-It provides an AI Knowledge Manager, AI Project Manager, and AI Writer with access to ChatGPT, Gemini, and Claude models.
-In 2026, ClickUp Brain added predictive project timelines, smart task prioritization, enhanced natural language task creation, and automated meeting notes that extract action items (Morgen, TaskRhino).
+ClickUp Brain is a paid add-on available only on paid plans.
+Two tiers exist as of 2026: AI Standard at $9/user/month (annual) and AI Autopilot at $28/user/month (annual).
+AI Standard provides an AI Knowledge Manager, AI Project Manager, and AI Writer with access to ChatGPT, Gemini, and Claude models.
+AI Autopilot adds predictive project timelines, smart task prioritization, enhanced natural language task creation, and automated meeting notes that extract action items (Morgen, TaskRhino, ClickUp Brain Pricing).

 Beyond AI, the automation engine uses "when/then" rules triggered by task events -- status changes, due date arrivals, assignee updates -- executing actions including sending emails, creating tasks, updating fields, and calling webhooks.